 In this project we investigate how members of minoreties can explore their own but also unknown environments to get a feel what the intelectual as well as emotional resistance against the group is.
 The minoreties we work for are the LGBTW and some religious communeties.

 Projects are oriented towards changing behaviours that are beneficial for individuals to adopt.
 The aim is to inject information into daly lives so that the wellbeing of users is improved.
 Current projects are focusing on food waste (see the MSc Thesis Page)

 Accompany (2011 – 2014)

-The proposed ACCOMPANY system will consist of a robotic companion as part of an intelligent environment, providing services to elderly users in a motivating and socially acceptable manner to facilitate independent living at home.
-The ACCOMPANY system will provide physical, cognitive and social assistance in everyday home tasks, and will contribute to the re-ablement of the user, i.e. assist the user in being able to carry out certain tasks on his/her own.
-Services to the user will be delivered through socially interactive, acceptable and empathic interaction, building on computational models of robot social cognition and interaction.
+The proposed ACCOMPANY system consist of a robotic companion as part of an intelligent environment, providing services to elderly users in a motivating and socially acceptable manner to facilitate independent living at home.
+The ACCOMPANY system provides physical, cognitive and social assistance in everyday home tasks, and contributes to the re-ablement of the user, i.e. assist the user in being able to carry out certain tasks on his/her own.
+Services to the user are delivered through socially interactive, acceptable and empathic interaction, building on computational models of robot social cognition and interaction.

 Smart Inside (2010 – 2012)